velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 - Typical collection and analysis of consumer events
 - 3 billion new events every day
-- Video publishers want updated stats, the sooner the better
+- Video publishers want both instant streaming analytics plus reports over months, dashboards
 - Pre-aggregation only enables simple dashboard UIs
 - What if one wants to offer more advanced analysis, or a generic data query API?
     + Eg, top countries filtered by device type, OS, browser